pingswept/me30-website/content/logistics/weekly-emails.md

 **Learning goals for Week 6:**
 - Gain enough familiarity with Python programming to code the KB2040 microcontroller to process simple inputs and outputs.
 - Incorporate a DC gearmotor into a simple electromechanical system.
+- Explain how an H-bridge motor controller works.

 **Labs in Week 6**
 - Labs this week will focus on [KB2040 challenges](http://andnowforelectronics.com/notes/kb2040-challenges/) and your work on [Project 2](http://andnowforelectronics.com/logistics/projects/).
 (And Monday labs will test out their Project 0 motor hubs.)